bgvmysore/fantastyCricket/README.md

 ## How it Works?

-Run the Run.py and in menu bar choose "Manage Teams" and select "New Team".
+Run the Run.py and in menu barchoose "Manage Teams" and select "New Team".

 ![Menubar](https://github.com/bgvmysore/fantastyCricket/blob/master/screenhots/menubar.png)

-Choose the players from the list in left hand side.They are organised by their roles.DOuble click to choose.
+Choose the players from the list in left hand side.They are organised by their roles.Double click to choose.

 ![newteam_window](https://github.com/bgvmysore/fantastyCricket/blob/master/screenhots/newteam.png)